Wide Reads

 "They are men too"

-— The older Russian soldier
+— An older soldier

 In Today's Words:

-"Even wormwood grows on its own root"
+"Even wormwood grows on its own root."

-— The older Russian soldier
+— An older soldier

 In Today's Words:

 "Vive Henri Quatre!
-Vive ce roi vaillant!"
+Vive ce roi valiant!"

 — Morel